 Idea Papers and Reviewing.
 Each of the short idea papers should be based on an interesting/novel idea that integrates your research interests and the seminar readings.
 In the idea paper you will need to identify the basic problem/phenomenon of interest, identify the research question and explain why it is important/relevant, outline a set of hypotheses, describe the experimental design and procedure in as much detail as possible, and briefly discuss how you would analyze the data.
 Each idea paper should include a short literature review and should be no more than 3 pages long in total (minimum 11 pt font).
-Each of you will also have the opportunity to review each others papers.
-I will evaluate both your paper and your review.
+Each of you will also have the opportunity to review each other's papers.